ethjs/ethjs-query/docs/developer-guide.md

     ./tests
 ```

-Note, the `./lib` dir is generated from the babel build staging. `./coverage` is generated from the `npm run test-travis` script.
+Note, the `./lib` dir is generated from the babel build staging. `./coverage` is generated from the `npm run test:coverage` script.
 All internals and helper scripts (i.e. `webpack`) are in `./internals`.
 All distribution builds are in `./dist` (usually a minified and unminified production build of the package).

 ## NPM Practice